KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. `package.json` issue: No repository field.
 2. `package.json` issue: No license field.
+3. Repository name and main js file name is not the same.
-3. Recommendation: Module name doesn't follow the recommended pattern (it doesn't start with `MMM-`).
+4. Recommendation: Module name doesn't follow the recommended pattern (it doesn't start with `MMM-`).
 Consider renaming your module.
-4. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
+5. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
-5. Deprecated: Found `new Buffer(` in file `node_helper.js`: This is deprecated.
+6. Deprecated: Found `new Buffer(` in file `node_helper.js`: This is deprecated.
 Please update: <https://nodejs.org/api/buffer.html>.
-6. Warning: No LICENSE file.
+7. Warning: No LICENSE file.
-7. Recommendation: No ESLint configuration was found.
+8. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-PhoneDetect by PierreGode](https://github.com/PierreGode/MMM-PhoneDetect)